 Learn as much about your condition as possible.
 There is often plenty of reason for hope.
 Learning about treatment options can be reassuring.
 Side effects of treatments can often be managed.
 Don't take anything at face value.
 Ask questions, and take responsibility for helping to manage your treatment.
-Enlist family and family to be your advocate at times you're not feeling well enough.
+Enlist family and friends to be your advocate at times you're not feeling well enough.

 Focus on this moment.
 Practice turning your thoughts away from the “what ifs”, back to the fullness of this very moment.
 We can’t do much about moments that haven’t come, but we can do a great deal in this moment, whether it’s savoring the moment, taking control and doing what can be done in this moment, or letting go and flowing with it.
 A psychologist can help you learn thought management skills and relaxation techniques to help with this.
 Meditation is a valuable practice, as well.

-Reach out to family and friends.
+- Reach out to family and friends.
 Encourage them to get help in learning how to help you.
 Accept their help.

-Join a support group.
+- Join a support group.
 Getting together with others who share your experiences and concerns can be incredibly helpful.

 Focus on activities that you love.
 Spend time with positive people, work on projects you’re passionate about, journal, look for small and large ways to help others.
 You’ll benefit both from the distraction and the good feelings these activities generate.

 Find a psychologist who works with cancer patients.
-A psychologist may help you understand your reactions, manage stress, re-focus your thoughts, master relaxation techniques to allay anxiety and manage discomfort from treatments and the disease, and learn techniques for better sleep.
+A psychologist may help you understand your reactions, manage stress, re-focus your thoughts, master relaxation techniques to allay anxiety and manage discomfort, and learn techniques for better sleep.
 You might also consider couples therapy to help strengthen communication and coping as a team with the disease.